 Residents (national or foreign) are taxed on the total fees invoiced.
 Independent professionals are required to pay social security contributions.

 Capital gains (defined as those obtained in the sale of real estate and stock transactions) are levied with income tax.
-The financial yield on long-term investments (over one year) negotiated through the stock market is tax exempt.
+The financial yield on long-term investments (over 180 days) negotiated through the stock market is tax exempt.

 Dividends received from local corporations are taxable.